-- Non-Online learning students: All non-online learning students must attend Monday lab (starts 3 PM US CDT) in each week.
+- Non-Online learning students: All non-distance learning students must attend Monday lab (starts 12:30 PM US CDT) in each week.
 The lab sessions will be used primarily for doing case analysis and presentations, quizzes, discussions of readings, questions and answers, etc. All lab sessions will be held in the Gundersen computer lab. - Online learning students: You do NOT have to attend labs physically but we expect you to go through what we cover in lab by following each week's lab audio/video session.
 You will be given access to both live and recorded lab audio/video session via Go To meeting.
-If you can attend the live lab session, then you may ask questions/clarifications at the beginning (3 PM US CDT on Mondays) of the lab session.
-You may then continue to watch the live lab or drop off, if needed, and later watch the recordings for the rest of the lab session.
+If you can attend the live lab session by GoTo Meeting, then you may ask questions/clarifications at the beginning (12:30 PM US CDT on Mondays) of the lab session.
+You may then continue to watch the live lab or drop off if needed and later watch the recordings for the rest of the lab session.